jenkinsci/.github/README.md

 Currently the following features are configured globally:

-* [Code of Conduct](./CODE_OF_CONDUCT.md) - Automatic referncing of Code of Conduct when creating new issues or PRs
+* [Code of Conduct](./CODE_OF_CONDUCT.md) - Automatic referncing of Code of Conduct when creating new issues or pull requests
-* [Security Links](./SECURITY.md) - Automatic referncing of Jenkins security policies when creating new issues or PRs
+* [Security Links](./SECURITY.md) - Automatic referncing of Jenkins security policies when creating new issues or pull requests
 * [Release Drafter](./.github/release-drafter.adoc) - Changelog automation

 ## Contacting Jenkins GitHub admins